A discrete extrinsic and intrinsic Dirac operator: The extrinsic Dirac operator

 where $i$ runs through all the faces of $X$ and suppose $X$ is a closed net.
 Then, the discrete extrinsic Dirac operator $D_f$ is self-adjoint. \end{proposition} \begin{proof} Let $j_i$ be the indices of the faces neighbouring to $i$.

 If $X$ is closed then we can switch the indices in the first term and it yields

-\end{proof} We will now define a scale-rotation type of transformation for face edge-constraint nets in the spirit of equation~(\ref{eq:scale-rotation}) together with a condition for the result to be integrable into a new face edge-constraint net: \begin{definition} Let $\mathfrak{X}$ be a face edge-constraint net.
-The discrete spin transformation $s_\phi$ with respect to $\phi$ is given by (\cref{fig:spintransformation}):
+\end{proof} We will now define a scale-rotation type of transformation for face-edge-constraint nets in the spirit of \eqref{eq:scale-rotation} together with a condition for the result to be integrable into a new face-edge-constraint net: \begin{definition} Let $\mathfrak{X}$ be a face-edge-constraint net.
+The discrete spin transformation $s_\phi$ with respect to $\phi$, which is a map from faces to quaternion $\phi:F\rightarrow \mathbb{H}$, is given by (\cref{fig:spintransformation}):

 \end{definition}

 \begin{theorem} For a simply-connected net $\mathfrak{X}$, if

 where $\bm{\rho}:F\rightarrow \R$ is a real function, then the imaginary parts of the hyperedges obtained by spin transformation are closed around every face. \end{theorem} \begin{proof} The spin transformation of the face $\Delta_i$ is